vuetifyjs/vuetify/packages/docs/src/pages/en/components/carousels.md

 #### Hide controls

 You can hide the carousel navigation controls with `:show-arrows="false"`.
+Or you can make them only appear on hover with `show-arrows="hover"`.

 <example file="v-carousel/prop-hide-controls" />